austta/traintimes/README.md

 # traintimes
-Australian and New Zealnd train timetables website created by Albert Isaacs
+Australian and New Zealand train timetables website created by Albert Isaacs

+* Includes instructions for building the site which is in the 'current' directory